 DAY 14 Durban – South Coast – Wild Coast

 The drive from Durban along the South Coast takes you through lush subtropical vegetation and holiday villages along the seaboard.
 We visit the scenic Oribi Gorge and some beautiful little beaches.
 Then journey to the Eastern Cape at the former homeland of Transkei.
 We work our way to the Wild Coast – a rugged and deserted coastline with exceptional beauty – and arrive at our hotel for overnight.
 We explore the beach and some amazing scenic sites.
 Overnight Mbotyi Lodge.

 DAY 15 Wild Coast – Mthatha – East London

 Before breakfast, we enjoy another breathtaking walk.
 Then breakfast and travel via Port St Johns to Mthatha, the capital of the former homeland.
 After a visit to the Nelson Mandela museum, we travel further south and then to the beach.
 Overnight Crawford’s Beach Lodge.

-DAY 16 East London – Addo Elephant Park – Port Elizabeth
+DAY 16 East London – Addo Elephant Park – Gqeberha(Port Elizabeth)

-This morning’s journey is to East London, the only river port in South Africa, and the place where a prehistoric coelacanth was caught in 1938 and then along the coast and we enjoy the lush vegetation and rugged coastline.
+This morning’s journey is to East London, the only river port in South Africa, and the place where a prehistoric coelacanth was caught in 1938 and then along the coast, and we enjoy the lush vegetation and rugged coastline.
 We arrive at Grahamstown.
 The small cathedral city is considered the art capital of South Africa and is steeped in history.
 At the Addo National Elephant Park game reserve, we have an excellent chance of encountering these giants of the bush amongst other animals.
-This afternoon we reach Port Elizabeth, the fifth biggest city in the country, set on Algoa Bay’s shores.
+This afternoon we reach Gqeberha(Port Elizabeth), the fifth biggest city in the country, set on Algoa Bay’s shores.
 Overnight Fifth Avenue Beach Lodge.

 DAY 17 Gqeberha(Port Elizabeth) – Garden Route